andrewjpoole/andrewjpoole.github.io/_posts/2021-11-25-csharp-sql-tests.md

 published: false
 ---

 TL/DR You know you should be testing stored procedures/complex queries etc, if you're underwhelmed by the T-Sql based frameworks available you might like to use a nice fluent C# framework which makes it easy to run tests against a temporary localDb instance, with a DacPac deployed, in a handy SqlTransaction per test and using markdown table syntax to define data!
-If so read on...
+If so, read on...

 ## Background

-At work we are currently preffering Dapper to Entity Framework, this means we are writing more stored procedures and naturally want to cover those stored procedures with tests.
+At work we are currently preferring Dapper to Entity Framework, this means we are writing more stored procedures and naturally want to cover those stored procedures with tests.
 At first we tried using xUnit tests, which worked perfectly well but the setup and teardown of test data proved a little cumbersome.
 We then tried switching approach to the tSQLt framework, which again worked perfectly well and had the added advantage of running against a temporary db instance with a DacPac project deployed and running each test in its own Sql transaction.
-However as developers spoilt by the lovely syntax of modern languages like C#, we found the tSQLt tests quite unpleasant to both read and write!
+However, as developers spoilt by the lovely syntax of modern languages like C#, we found the tSQLt tests quite unpleasant to both read and write!

 I thought that there must be a better way which combined the best bits of both worlds and this Sql test framework is what I came up with.
 Hopefully it will be useful to other people too.

 ## In a nutshell

-In a nutshell the framework allows tests to be written in C# using familiar test frameworks (XUnit in the examples), against a temporary instance of localDb, where a DacPac has optionally been deployed, each test given a SqlConnection and a SqlTransaction, with a nice fluent api and an easy way to define tabular data for test data setup and/or assertions.
+In a nutshell the framework allows tests to be written in C# using familiar test frameworks (xUnit in the examples), against a temporary instance of localDb, where a DacPac has optionally been deployed, each test given a SqlConnection and a SqlTransaction, with a nice fluent API and an easy way to define tabular data for test data setup and/or assertions.

 A test looks like this: